SOLR4189/solcolator/README.md

 * New readers and writers (DB reader/writer, for example)
 * Improve highlighting mode (maybe using SOLR highlighting)
 * Search by query (id, name)
+* Upgrade LUCENE version to the latest version